Firstset/validator-swarm/README.md

 ### CSM (Community Staking Module) Configuration

-Only required for deploying validators.
+Required for deploying validators and checking relay registrations.

 - `node_operator_id`: Your assigned node operator ID in the CSM protocol.